jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/potentiometers.rst

 ECM), you will need to figure out a way to constrain the arm to its zero position (mechanical zero).

-For the scales' calibration, you first need to start the console application and power the arm.
+For the scales' calibration, you first need to start the system application and power the arm.
 If the arm can power with the existing potentiometer offsets, home the arm.
 You can then either keep the arm powered and use the motors to position it close to its mechanical